menu

 Demographics

-In terms of college education, Interlochen is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.80% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Interlochen is somewhat higher than in the average US city of 21.84%: 28.80% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Interlochen in 2022 was $33,143, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $132,572 for a family of four.
 However, Interlochen contains both very wealthy and poor people as well.